-0.5 unit A survey of several models (humanist, technical, critical) for designing contexts to support the lifelong learning of adults in a variety of settings.
+A survey of several models (humanist, technical, critical) for designing contexts to support the lifelong learning of adults in a variety of settings.
 Particular attention is paid to the ways lifelong learning contexts are the outcome of complex and ongoing processes of negotiation.
-Note: Students who have received credit for GAED 6221 may not take this course for credit.